pricem14pc/eq-runner-maintenance-page/README.md

 docker run -it --rm -d -p 5000:5000 --name runner-maintenance-page runner-maintenance-page
 ```

-requested routes at `http://localhost:5000/` will be served with the maintenance page
+Requested routes at `http://localhost:5000/` will be served with the maintenance page

+The route at `http://localhost:5000/status` will return an appropriate status response that is intending to

 ```
 docker stop runner-maintenance-page